CoherentLabs/GameUIComponents/components/router/README.md

     '/start-game': '<button>Start Game<button>',
 };

-const router = new Router(config, browserHistory);
+const router = new Router(config, myHistory);
 ~~~~

 And the second parameter is the history.
 The components in the configuration are
-the names of custom element.
+the names of the custom element.
 When the router navigates to '/start-game' it will
 show the `<start-game-page>` element.

 ## Route Params & Wildcard Navigation